 So picture this: you’re walking down the street in Paris on a cold night, and you’re hungry.
 All of a sudden something smells so damned good, so rich winey earthy and rutting, that you absolutely have to hunt it down.
 You work out that this irresistible olfactory lure is emanating from a ramshackle looking little place on the corner.
 You step inside, and one of the most power sentimental semaphores ever created—the red-and-white checked table cloth, tells you that yes, you’re in the right place, this is a real Paris bistro.

-The former construction yard turned bistro has been around Père Lachaise for years, but the arrival in Spring 2014 of chefs Shaun Kelly and Eleni Sapera, formerly of Au Passage and Bones, brought new attention to the place.
-They’re both gone now, and we haven’t been back since Nye Smith took over the stove.
+The former construction yard turned bistro has been around Père Lachaise for years, but the arrival of chefs Shaun Kelly and Eleni Sapera, formerly of Au Passage and Bones respectively, is a breath of fresh air.
+Expect a lengthy list of natural wines, fresh & modern product driven small plates, and a warm welcome from owner Jane Drotter.